PhilipeRLeal/teleconnection/README.rst

-This library operates Space-Time Match-Up operations over Netcdf-Xarray datasets and Geopandas-GeoDataFrames.
+This library operates teleconnection operations over Netcdf-Xarray datasets.

-It is a mandatoryr step for areas of study as geography, epidemiology, sociology, remote sensing, ecology, etc.
+It is a mandatory step for areas of study as climatology, remote sensing, ecology, etc.

+The algorithm is based on the chapter 3 of the book:

+title: Statistical methods in the atmospheric sciences: an introduction
+Author: Wilks, D. S.
+Year: 1995

 * Free software: MIT license